Dosentos/discord_bottachable/README.md

 - Set up local_settings.py file
     - Inside the file you should write (verify from buddy that this is the latests version)
     - Save the file in the project root directory.
+        ```python
-        `# SECURITY WARNING: keep the secret key used in production secret!
+        # SECURITY WARNING: keep the secret key used in production secret!
         SECRET_KEY = "PzMXKUSx9&J74mcOK}qTURi?GJZDNZ$gXB6P(iQX'Z,$G^xhd:fwd}ksvX~9(W%"

         # Back up of old secret key if the new somehow is not working..